Paul A. Offit, MD, addresses the history of concerns about the safety of MMR vaccine and how we know the MMR vaccine is safe and effective.

 Is the MMR vaccine safe?

-Paul Offit, MD: Hi, my name is Paul Offit, talking to you today from the Vaccine Education Center at Children’s Hospital of Philadelphia.
-And I thought I would address the question of whether the combination measles, mumps, rubella, or MMR vaccine, is safe.
+Paul Offit, MD: Hi, my name is Paul Offit.
+I’m talking to you today from the Vaccine Education Center, here at the Children’s Hospital of Philadelphia.

 Related Centers and Programs: Vaccine Education Center